 I’m sure you’ve all read it at some point and had it e-mailed to you.
-If not, you can check it out here and laugh your ass off.
-And since I half stole this idea from Becky check out her site too.
 It’s pretty much a guide for wives and mothers on how to please their man.
 As I read through the archaic, misogynistic suggestion list I was equal parts amused, bewildered and — most importantly — thankful for the much needed blog fodder.

 But that’s how life was back then for a lot of people.
 And while I know a few people who still follow these traditional gender roles, I think this is pretty unrealistic for most of us.
 So while husbands in the 1950s could expect these things, I thought I’d make the 2009 version of the Good Wife’s Guide.
 First I’ll list the 1950s version, followed by my version.
 And remember, these original suggestions were really published in a magazine.